Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 ```

 **Configure Templating**
-We use `fastify-point-of-view` with Handlebars to render HTML templates.
+We use `@fastify/view` with Handlebars to render HTML templates.

 **`plugins/templates.js`:**